We here present the system of equation corresponding to the constant Rtot TMDD model, as well as the model behavior.

 with A the amount of ligand in peripheral tissues, k12 the rate of transfert from central to peripheral, and k21 the rate in the opposite direction.

 We investigate the influence of each parameter on the typical free ligand concentration-time shape for several dose amounts (bolus administration).
-As for the full model, we slightly re-parametrized the model with .

 The summary figure is the following:

-In opposite to the QE/QSS models, the constant Rtot model still captures all four phases of the free ligand concentration-time curve.
-However, note that because , kint now influences the start time of phase 3 (as ksyn was doing in the full model), and height of phase 4 (and very slightly its slope at low doses).
+On opposite to the QE/QSS models, the constant Rtot model still captures all four phases of the free ligand concentration-time curve.
+However, note that because , kint now influences both the start time of phase 3 (as ksyn was doing in the full model), and height of phase 4 (and very slightly its slope at low doses).
 The flexibility on the slope of phase 4 is mostly missing.

 Model with 2 compartments